peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

         int offset,
         int length);

-Creates a rational number from a string that represents a number.
+Creates a rational number from a text string that represents a number.

 The format of the string generally consists of: